-The soft tissue structure measurements of the STCA emphasize soft tissue dimensions.
 The STCA is not meant as a stand-alone cephalometric analysis.
 It is meant to be used in combination with clinical facial examination and cephalometric treatment planning, to provide clinically relevant soft tissue information with checks and balances (between cephalometric and clinical facial findings) [4].
+This study highlights the differences in facial structures of Himachali and Caucasian female population [4].